 - If you are taking any other medicines.
 This includes any medicines you are taking which are available to buy without a prescription, as well as herbal and complementary medicines.

 - If you have ever had an allergic reaction to a medicine.

 How to take diethylstilbestrol

 - Before you start the treatment, read the manufacturer's printed information leaflet from inside the pack.
 It will give you more information about diethylstilbestrol, and will also provide you with a full list of the side-effects which you could experience from taking it.

 - Take diethylstilbestrol exactly as your doctor tells you to.
 Your doctor or pharmacist will tell you how many tablets to take a day, and these directions will also be printed on the label of the pack of tablets to remind you about what you have been told.
-As a guide, it is usual for men to take 1-3 mg daily (one, two or three 1 mg tablets), and for women to take 10-20 mg daily (two, three or four 5 mg tablets).
+As a guide, it is usual for men to take 1-3 mg daily, and for women to take 10-20 mg daily.

 - You can take the tablets either with or without food.
 Try to take your doses at the same time of day each day, as this will help you to remember to take your doses regularly.